Fr4nzz/ARM-rstudio-server/README.md

 pkg install git
 ```

-To avoid CPU going into sleep mode, making the installation and rstudio slow if the screen turns off, we used ```termux-setup-storage```
+To avoid CPU going into sleep mode, making the installation and rstudio slow if the screen turns off, we used ```termux-wake-lock```
 Alternatively, press the button AQCUIRE WAKELOCK from the notifications panel.
 You should also active wake lock before starting an RStudio session to avoid a lagging experience.